QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/_protocols/dns.md

 <div class="row row-cols-md-2"><div>

-DNS servers have a tree-like hierarchy starting from the DNS root.
+DNS nameservers have a tree-like hierarchy starting from the root.

 **DNS root** 🌱: the domain "`.`" (dot).
 Keep track of TLDs.